d2l-ai/d2l-en/chapter_recurrent-neural-networks/gru.md

 # Gated Recurrent Units (GRU)

 In the previous section we discussed how gradients are calculated in a recurrent neural network.
 In particular we found that long products of matrices can lead to vanishing or divergent gradients.
 Let's briefly think about what such gradient anomalies mean in practice:

 * We might encounter a situation where an early observation is highly significant for predicting all future observations.
 Consider the somewhat contrived case where the first observation contains a checksum and the goal is to discern whether the checksum is correct at the end of the sequence.
 In this case the influence of the first token is vital.
 We would like to have some mechanism for storing vital early information in a *memory cell*.
 Without such a mechanism we will have to assign a very large gradient to this observation, since it affects all subsequent observations.
 * We might encounter situations where some symbols carry no pertinent observation.
 For instance, when parsing a webpage there might be auxiliary HTML code that is irrelevant for the purpose of assessing the sentiment conveyed on the page.
 We would like to have some mechanism for *skipping such symbols* in the latent state representation.
 * We might encounter situations where there is a logical break between parts of a sequence.
 For instance there might be a transition between chapters in a book, a transition between a bear and a bull market for securities, etc.; In this case it would be nice to have a means of *resetting* our internal state representation.

 A number of methods have been proposed to address this.
-One of the earliest is the Long Short Term Memory (LSTM) of [Hochreiter and Schmidhuber, 1997](http://papers.nips.cc/paper/1215-lstm-can-solve-hard-long-time-lag-problems.pdf) which we will discuss in :numref:`chapter_lstm`.
-The Gated Recurrent Unit (GRU) of [Cho et al., 2014](https://arxiv.org/abs/1409.1259) is a slightly more streamlined variant that often offers comparable performance and is significantly faster to compute.
-See also [Chung et al., 2014](https://arxiv.org/abs/1412.3555) for more details.
+One of the earliest is the Long Short Term Memory (LSTM) :cit:`Hochreiter.Schmidhuber.1997` which we will discuss in :numref:`chapter_lstm`.
+The Gated Recurrent Unit (GRU) :cite:`Cho.Van-Merrienboer.Bahdanau.ea.2014` is a slightly more streamlined variant that often offers comparable performance and is significantly faster to compute.
+See also :cite:`Chung.Gulcehre.Cho.ea.2014` for more details.
 Due to its simplicity we start with the GRU.

 ## Gating the Hidden State